pip-services/pip-services-docs/content/en/golang/components/connect/connection_params.md

 ### Constructors

 #### NewConnectionParams
-Creates a new connection parameters and fills it with values.
+Creates a new ConnectionParams object and fills it with values.

 > NewConnectionParams(values map[string]string) [*ConnectionParams]()

-- **map**: map[string]string - (optional) an object to be converted into key-value pairs to initialize this connection.
+- **map**: map[string]string - (optional) object to be converted into key-value pairs to initialize this connection.

 #### NewEmptyConnectionParams
-Creates a new connection parameters and fills it with values.
+Creates a new ConnectionParams object and fills it with values.

 > NewEmptyConnectionParams() [*ConnectionParams]()